 Write-off vs. write off

-The hyphenated write-off is a noun, meaning a cancellation of an item from account books or a reduction of taxable income in recognition of an expense.
+The hyphenated write-off is a noun meaning (1) a cancellation of an item from account books, or (2) a reduction of taxable income in recognition of an expense.
 In all other senses, write off is a two-word phrasal verb, with no hyphen.
+A write-off is something you write off.

-The one-word writeoff is gaining ground in place of the hyphenated version, and it will probably gain acceptance eventually.
-For now, though, most editorially scrupulous publications still prefer write-off.
+The one-word writeoff is gaining ground in place of the hyphenated form, and it may gain wide acceptance someday.
+For now, though, publishers by and large prefer write-off.

 Examples